Build Profiling

 Node.js Profiling

-In general, the performance overhead on the JS side will be greater than that on the Rust side, and you can use Node.js profiling to analyze the overhead on the JS side.
+In general, the performance overhead on the JavaScript side will be greater than that on the Rust side.
+You can use Node.js profiling to analyze the overhead on the JS side, which helps to identify performance bottlenecks on the JS side.

 # dev